There’s something incredibly comforting about hunkering down in a cozy sleeping bag under the stars.

 While this may sound like romantic bliss, you may find you don’t sleep quite as well in a double bag as you expect.

-You’re more constrained that with a regular duvet (not ideal if your partner fidgets a lot) and there aren’t as many options for regulating your body temperature.
+You’re more constrained than a regular duvet (not ideal if your partner fidgets a lot), and there aren’t as many options for regulating your body temperature.

 Best Cheap Down Sleeping Bag: AEGISMAX Outdoor UL Goose Down

 I’ve stretched the budget slightly for this one to bring a down sleeping bag into the mix.